Skip to main content

 Equipment

 Students are encouraged to bring their own laptop to our program.
-If students do not have access to a laptop, please notify the Department of Community and Summer Education to obtain a lender.
+If students do not have access to a laptop, please notify the Office of Pre-College Programs to obtain a lender.

 Once registered and paid, each student will receive a unique access code to download Final Draft onto their laptops ($130 value).
 It is important that this software is downloaded PRIOR to the start of the intensive.